 (iv) The economic conditions of a section of people;

 (vi) Location of industry.

-Macro Economics is the study of the overall economic phenomena or the economy as a whole, rather than its individual parts.
-Accordingly, in Macro-Economics, we study the behaviour of the large economic aggregates, such as, the overall levels of output, total consumption, total saving and total investment and also how these aggregates shift over time.
-It analyzes the overall economic environment in which the firms, governments and households make decisions.
-However, it should be kept in mind that this economic environment represents the overall effect of the innumerable decisions made by millions of dfferent consumers and producers.
+- Macroeconomics is the study of the overall economic phenomena or the economy as a whole, rather than its individual parts.
+Accordingly, in Macro-Economics, we study the behavior of the large economic aggregates, such as the overall levels of output, total consumption, total saving, and total investment, and also how these aggregates shift over time.
+It analyzes the overall economic environment in which the firms, governments, and households make decisions.
+However, it should be kept in mind that this economic environment represents the overall effect of the innumerable decisions made by millions of different consumers and producers.

 A few areas that come under Macro Economics are:

 (i) National Income and National Output;

 (ii) The general price level and interest rates;

 (iii) Balance of trade and balance of payments;